Chadowo/chadowo.github.io/_posts/2024-01-05-new-way-to-export-gosu-games.md

 ## My Wrapper

-Following the previous points, I've made the [Gosu MRuby Wrapper](https://github.com/Chadowo/gosu-mruby-wrapper) (it's open-source), as the name implies it's a simple wrapper for MRuby that runs with the mruby-gosu (and some others) mgems installed.
+Following the previous points, I've made the [Gosu MRuby Wrapper](https://github.com/Chadowo/gosu-mruby-wrapper), as the name implies it's a simple wrapper for MRuby that runs with the mruby-gosu (and some others) mgems installed.
 Check [here](https://github.com/Chadowo/gosu-mruby-wrapper/wiki/Getting-Started) for instruction on usage.
 TLDR: